edina/nbexchange/README.md

 - **`base_url`**

-This is the _service_ url for jupyterhub, and defaults to `/services/nbexchange/`
+This is the _service_ url used by jupyterhub, and defaults to `/services/nbexchange/`

 Can also be defined in the environment variable `JUPYTERHUB_SERVICE_PREFIX`